Decision Fatigue Can Rob Your Creativity

 And yeah, it’s totally worse if you have kids, a disability, others to care for, a household to run, deal with discrimination, have health issues, etc. (more factors=more decisions)

-This is where tools like the capsule wardrobe come in.
+This is where tools like the capsule wardrobe (ugh) come in.

 Leaders and entrepreneurs like President Obama, Mark Zuckerberg, Nicole Richie have adopted capsule wardrobes because it reduces the need for another creative decision in the morning.
 The theory is that the less good decision-making “credits” you use up the more reserves you’ll have left for important choices throughout the day.
 Have one navy suit, two ties and two white shirts?
 Boom, you know what to wear, with little to no consideration needed.

 Now I’m not proposing you throw out 90% of your clothes.
 A capsule wardrobe, or eating the same thing for breakfast everyday isn’t going to change your whole life.
-But imagine the results for your creativity, or career if you consistently did this kind of thing with a bunch of daily tasks and removed the need to make a bunch of arbitrary decisions.
+But imagine the results for your creativity, or personal brand, if you consistently did this kind of thing with a bunch of daily tasks and removed the need to make some of the more arbitrary decisions.
 Now that may make a big difference.

-To be clear: I do not currently utilize a capsule wardrobe or eat the same thing every day (though I often eat avocado toast).
+To be clear: I do not currently utilize a capsule wardrobe or eat the same thing every day (though most days my breakfast is an RX Bar).
 I actually like to joke that because of my years of being a sometimes broke single mom, that I’ve had an involuntary capsule wardrobe for the past ten years. 😉

-Seriously though, as I continue to tweak my lifestyle to fit my dreams, I want to cut the fat and optimize my life and career the way I really want it to be.
-I don’t want to waste precious time on things that don’t matter to me.
+Seriously though, as I continue to tweak my lifestyle to fit my dreams, I want to cut the waste and optimize my life and career the way I really want it to be.
+I don’t want to squander precious time on things that don’t matter to me.

-These are events that are often outside of our control–inevitable roadblocks, bumps, potholes on the road.
-They require more decisions that can potentially rob us of our ability to accelerate as fast as we’d like down toward our dream life.
+These are times when events are often outside of our control–inevitable roadblocks, bumps, potholes on the road.
+Pandemic, anyone?
+These may require more decisions that can potentially rob us of our ability to accelerate as fast as we’d like down toward our dream life.
 Sometimes they even run the risk of knocking us off the road completely.

 What to Do About It